onap/modeling-modelspec/docs/refspec/ecomp/TD/TD.rst

 *Class in package 'Resource'*

-ECOMP supports the concept of VF Modularity.
+ONAP supports the concept of VF Modularity.
 With this approach, a single VF may be composed from one or more Heat templates, each of which represents some subset of the overall VF.
 These component parts are referred to as “VF Modules”.
 During orchestration, these modules may be